andyatkinson/rideshare/README.md

 For the test database, you'll keep it simpler.
 Use the postgres superuser and the public schema.
 The test configuration is also used for Circle CI.

 1. Run `sh db/setup_test_database.sh` to set up `rideshare_test`

+1. Currently need to `RAILS_ENV=test bin/rails db:migrate` first, to apply migrations to `rideshare_test`.
+In test, the tables are created in the `public` schema.
+May change to app-schema as well.

 1. Run `bin/rails test`